DoctorMcKay/node-steam-user/README.md

 This isn't emitted for anonymous accounts.
 However, all anonymous user accounts have a license for package 17906 automatically.

+### gifts
+- `gifts` - An array of gift objects

+Emitted on logon and when you receive/accept/decline a gift or guest pass.
+The [`gifts`](#gifts) property will be updated after this event is emitted.

+Guest Passes (do they even still exist?) are gifts (actually, gifts are Guest Passes with a very long expiration date).
+Consequently, both come through this event.

+Each object in the array is an oustanding gift or guest pass that was sent to you that you haven't accepted/declined yet.
+Only **outstanding** gifts show up here.
+Gifts that you stored in your inventory don't show up here.

+The structure of the objects in the array is defined in the documentation for the [`gifts`](#gifts) property.

 ### appOwnershipCached